milorddev/DesktopBuddy/README.md

 # DesktopBuddy
 A little animated character to hang out on your desktop.
-Gonna make this one pretty robust
+Gonna make a few versions of this guy

 # What he can do right now

+There are two Python scripts: `randomFloaty` and `controlFloaty` inside the `floaty` folder

+For randomFloaty:
-You can throw him around, or tell him where to go
+ - You can throw him around, or tell him where to go

-drag him around with the left mouse,
+ - drag him around with the left mouse,

-to command him to go somewhere, right press and drag to anohter area of the screen, after you release, he will slowly drift in that direction
+ - to command him to go somewhere, right press and drag to another area of the screen, after you release, he will slowly drift in that direction

+For controlFloaty:
+ - YOU have control, use the WASD to move him around!
+ - if you click somewhere else, he will just sit there
+ - to control him again, click him, then you can use the keyboard to move him around again